January 22, 2010

 In 2006, under Legislative decree Nº 80–2006, the Honduran Congress made out two checks for the amount of 10 million lempiras each, in the name of SOPTRAVI, in order to begin construction of the road in Nacaome.
 According to information provided by SOPTRAVI, the project was not bid by construction contractors until 2007.
 At the end of 2008, the construction company Constructora Marve S. de R.L. together with ES Constructores S.A. de C.V., began construction of the 12 kilometers of road, only to halt construction in May of 2009.

-The road turns into Public Enemy #1 for local population
+The road turns into Public Enemy #1 for the local population

-Who requested fund from Congress and then failed to supervise this Project?
+Who requested funds from Congress and then failed to supervise this Project?

 The three congressional representatives from Valle are Alfredo Saavedra, Ana Julia García Villalobos, Ersy Mejía y Eleazar Juárez.
 According to the Democracy without Borders Foundation in their legislative productivity report for 2008, it was Saavedra who requested the 20 million lempiras to build the road.